WEDNESDAY–SUNDAY, MARCH 25–29, 2020

 This festival is funded by a generous gift from alumnus Gordon Kit (Columbia College ’76), in honor of his parents.

-Trailer by Columbia College student Sam Fentress CC '19 and Columbia College alumnus Matthew Rivera CC '18.
+Trailer by Columbia College Alumni Sam Fentress CC '19 and Matthew Rivera CC '18.

 For more information, contact email@example.com